What is tapping?

 3. Now, you create your set up statement.

 Example: “Even though, *Insert your topic here* (example: I am feeling anger about how babe was born) I totally love, *completely forgive* and fully accept myself.”

 ** Add “forgive” to your set up statement if you are feeling any guilt around how things happened even if you KNOW it’s misplaced guilt. **

 4. Now, it’s time to tap!
 Tap on your karate point and repeat your set up statement 3 times.
 Always begin with “Even though.”

-5. Now, continue tapping through the rest of the points while using a reminder phrase.
+5. Now, continue tapping through the rest of the points while either talking through the thoughts that are coming up or just repeating the sensation you are experiencing ( ex: this tightness in my chest).
 It doesn’t have to be perfect, just say whatever comes up for you around the topic you are tapping on.
 The point is to focus on the energy you are wanting to release.
 Notice what emotions you are feeling most intensely and choose words to reflect them.
-If you can pinpoint where in your body you are experiencing the feeling or pain add that to your reminder phrase!
+If you can, as mentioned above, pinpoint where in your body you are experiencing the feeling or sensation!
 The more specific you can be the better!

 Some examples: “This anger in my chest”

 6. After you have tapped through all the points ending on your head, take a deep breath and release, then check in to see how the sensation has shifted on your scale of 1 -10 and how you feel overall.
 Have the feelings and sensations shifted?

 7. Keep tapping through the points until the intensity comes down and feel free to shift your attention to whatever the strongest or most intense feeling is in the moment.
 You may start in one place and then realize an even stronger feeling has surfaced so you will want to shift your attention to that feeling first.

 Here are some questions you can ask yourself if you are feeling resistant to tapping.